Skip to main content

 Standing Approvals

 If your user has created a standing approval for your action type, you can skip the one-off approval flow.
-Submit the action directly to the execute endpoint without a token:
+Submit the action directly to the execute endpoint:

 {